powsybl/pypowsybl/docs/user_guide/network.rst

 Modify an existing network
 --------------------------

 ..
-TODO: Enhance documentation when extensions are available
+TODO: Enhance documentation when extensions are available/other hypothesis

 If you have a network in node/breaker topology, you can use pypowsybl to add injections with the associated topology.
 Let's take an example.
 First you can create a node/breaker simple network with: